-As defined in Senate Regulation 6: Regulations governing taught postgraduate programmes of study.
+As defined in Senate Regulations - refer to the version of Senate Regulation 6 governing taught postgraduate programmes of study relevant to year of entry.

-In cases where a student has failed to meet a requirement to progress he or she will be required to withdraw from the course and a recommendation will be made to the Board of Examiners for an intermediate award where appropriate.
+In cases where a student has failed to meet a requirement to progress he or she will be required to withdraw from the course and a recommendation will be made to the Board of Examiners for an intermediate/exit award where appropriate.

-14. Rules relating to re-sits or re-submissions:
+14. Rules relating to re-sits or re-submissions

-As defined in Senate Regulation 6: Regulations governing taught postgraduate programmes of study.
+As defined in Senate Regulations - refer to the version of Senate Regulation 6 governing taught postgraduate programmes of study relevant to year of entry.